KronosTheTitan/AdvancedTools2024/README.md

 Due to the large number of collisions the impact will be relatively limited with the initial prototype that sparked this being nothing more than background task interference.

 <h1>Methodology</h1>
-The test will consist of individual measurements of 2500 frames in which 10000 in a 100 x 100 square grid are continuously bouncing with a bounciness value of 0.5.
+The test will consist of individual measurements of 2500 frames in which 10000 in a 100 x 100 square grid are continuously bouncing with a bounciness value of 0.5 on a floor that is either marked as static or as non-static.
-The variables measured will be the frame time in milliseconds (Time.DeltaTime * 1000) and whether the floor is marked as static.<br>
+The variables measured will be the frame time in milliseconds (Time.DeltaTime * 1000)<br>

 Potential external effects that can influence the measurements include
  - The operating system scheduler